jatinsandilya/mcp-server-auto-commit/README.md

 pnpm install
 ```

-3. Set up your OpenAI API key:
+3. Set up your OpenAI API key using one of these methods:
-   - Either set it as an environment variable: `OPENAI_API_KEY=your-api-key`
+   - Set as an environment variable: `OPENAI_API_KEY=your-api-key`
-   - Or prepare to pass it as a command line argument: `--key your-api-key`
+   - Pass as a command line argument: `--key your-api-key`
+   - Add to a `.env` file in the project root

 4. Build the project:
 ```bash